 It’s a deeply sacred place to visit in Kandy.
 Three times a day the Sinhala perform a ceremony there and it gets rush-houred.
 If you’re still keen on going, I’d advise avoiding those times.

 Otherwise, it’s a hard sell.
-Nothing against the Temple of the Tooth, but 1500 rups for a busy city temple in Asia is a steep entry fee.
+Nothing against the Temple of the Tooth, but 1500 rups for a busy city temple in Asia is a steep entry fee for a budget backpacker.
 That’s at least five kottus!

 2. Kandy Dance Show